 (2) A delegation under this section may be varied or revoked by resolution of the Council (whether or not constituted by the persons constituting the Council at the time when the power or function was delegated).

-62. Acts done by the Council
+62. Acts done by Council

 (1) A certificate that —